Team-Rebirth/Lethal-Rebirth/README.md

 **Most of the Configuration & modpack conceptualization done by [Shaydelity](https://github.com/Shaydelity), member of [Team Rebirth](https://github.com/Team-Rebirth).**

 **Technical execution of the modpack and its publishing, done by [Nando Lawson](https://github.com/nandolawson), member of [Team Rebirth](https://github.com/Team-Rebirth).**

+**Thanks to ThecheeseXD for providing feedback on the Wiki and Mod choice!**